laekov/thucstss-2020-lab3/README.md

     \text{score} = \left(\frac{\text{Your acc} - \text{baseline}(88\%)}{\text{Max acc among all students} - \text{baseline}(88\%)}\right)^{1.5} \times 50
 $$

+#### Hint

+You can try adding some more convolution layers, tuning dropout rate and kernel sizes.
+You may also learn LeNet, GoogLeNet, VGG, ResNet and other famous networks in computer vision online and implement it.

 ### Submission guideline

+Please write a brief report using the template of `src/myefforts.txt`.
-Please fill in the text file `src/myefforts.txt` to describe what efforts you have made to finish the tasks.
-Please also report your accuracy in the file.
+Report your accuracy and describe what efforts you have made to finish the tasks in the text.

-You need also submit all your code and the final model you use for evaluation.
-You can find your checkpoints in `src/ckpt` directory by default.
+You should submit all your code and the final model you use for evaluation.
+The TA will inspect your code and model, so please __do not remove__ the model files refered by your report.
+You can find your models in `src/ckpt` directory by default.
-There are typically one `.index` and several `.data*` files with the same prefix as a checkpoint.
+There are typically one `.index` and several `.data*` files with the same prefix as one result of training.

 For submission, all you need to do is to leave your final files in `~/work/captcha` on your node in cloud.
+If you are using jupyter, do not forget to copy your code back to the `.py` files and make sure that they can run.